MicrosoftDocs/learn/learn-pr/azure/microservices-architecture/includes/7-exercise-refactor-as-microservice.md

     zip -r PackageService.zip .
     ```

 1. Run this command to push the code to the Azure Function.
-Enter the password of the deployment user you created earlier.

     ```azurecli
     az functionapp deployment source config-zip \